2024 has already been a tumultuous year for information security.

 File Integrity Monitoring vs. File Activity Monitoring

 If you are wondering whether file activity monitoring or file integrity monitoring will offer your company the best network oversight and protection from criminal activity, stay tuned.
-In this post, you'll learn about the difference between file integrity monitoring (FIM) and file activity monitoring (FAM), and how to tell which technical safeguards you need to protect your organization.
+In this article, you'll learn about the difference between file integrity monitoring (FIM) and file activity monitoring (FAM), and how to tell which technical safeguards you need to protect your organization.

 What is File Activity Monitoring?